 …on one side to get them going.

-And according to the instructions on the package of Match Light with Mesquite Briquets, step away as much as possible and carefully light a few of the unlit coals with the multi-purpose utility lighter.
+And according to the package instructions carefully light a few of the unlit coals.

 No need to put the lid on yet.

-You’ll see some flames for just a short while.
+You may see some flames for just a short while.

-But they should die down fairly quickly.
+But they should decrease fairly quickly.

 Let the coals get hot (about 45 minutes).